moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab1.md

 1. Click on the name of a job with either a **Succeeded** or a **Running** status to see the output from the jobs.

-    > Note: Each job runs in an environment independent of all other jobs.
+    >  Each job runs in an environment independent of all other jobs.

 ## Lab Guide Complete